rohitnb/create-repo-action/README.md

 # Create Repo Action

 This action will create a repository in the namespace of the calling workflow.

-For example, if this action is called from `DemoOrg` , the repo will be created in `DemoOrg`
+For example, if this action is called from `DemoOrg` , the repo will be created in `DemoOrg`.
+If a GitHub user calls this from a personal repository, the repo will be created in the users workspace.

 ## Inputs: